 Pauses invite dancers to converse with the music on a deeper, more nuanced level.
 They signal transitions between phrases, sequences, and moods.
 A moment of stillness may convey silence, sharpen an accent, resonate with an extended note, or highlight a pose—expressing what continuous motion cannot.
 By withholding movement, dancers highlight the music’s rise, fall, and inner architecture, engaging in dialogue rather than merely following the beat.
 A brief halt creates a sharp contrast with the flow, and this interplay of motion and suspension brings dynamism and musicality to life.
 Just as writers use punctuation to shape meaning, dancers use pauses to articulate phrasing, allowing the performance to breathe with clarity and intention.

 Technically, pauses signify mastery.
 They require discernment, musicality, precision, and control.
-A pause allows dancers to realign their axis, refine posture, and sharpen intention.
+A pause allows dancers to realign their axis, refine their posture, and sharpen their intention.
 It offers a chance to redirect focus, ensuring that what follows is executed with quality.
-Far from passive, it is an act of refinement and awareness—revealing the dancer’s command over body, music, and expression.
+Far from being passive, it is an act of refinement and awareness—revealing the dancer’s command over body, music, and movement.
+Only the most experienced dancers use pauses skillfully in their expressions, from which one can immediately discern their skill level.

 No comments: